FailAcademy/learning/wdp-vancouver/_lessons/week-02/02-intro-to-programming.md

 ## Learning Objectives

+- Learn specific ways to 'think like a programmer'.
 - Learn basic programming concepts such as statements, booleans, conditions, loops and variables
 - Use Scratch to build a basic program using graphical “pseudo code”